RhodaPoweiIyakoregha/Restaurant-Rating-Project/README.md

 when the price of cuisines are medium there's equilibrium in the consumer budget as well which creates stability in the demand and supply.

+#### Restauant by Franchise
+The count of Restaurant where franchising is allowed is 22(16.92%) while in 108(83.08%) it is not allowed.

+#### Restaurant by Area
+Restaurants by area that is closed is 115(88.46%) and 15(11.54%) are open for business.

+#### Consumer by transportation
+89(64.49%) of consumers use public transportation, 35(25.36%) use their personal cars and 14(10.14) means of transportation is by foot.

+#### Restaurant By Alcohol Service
+87(66.92%) restaurants have no alcohol service, 34(26.15%) has wine and bar services and 9(6.92%) of restaurants has a full bar.

+#### Restaurant by parking
+50% of restaurants have no parking areas, 35.38% of restaurants has a parking area, 12.31% of restaurants make use of public parking areas and 2.31% make use of valet services.

+#### Restaurants by smoking Allowed
+Smoking is not allowed in 73.08% of restaurants, there are smoking sections in 18.46% of restaurants, 6.92% Allow smoking and 1.54% has bar only.

 4. ### Restaurant  Characteristics for Investing

 ![](restaurant_investment_metrics.png)